 - Ax-Crazy: The PSYCHO killer.

-- Big Bad: The killer is the one who kidnaps the girl, making the hero save her and defeat him in the end.
+- Big Bad: The titular psycho, Morgan James, is the one who kidnaps the girl, leading to the hero saving her and defeating him in the end.

 - Damsel in Distress: At the start of the game, you see a girl being kidnapped by the killer.